-- Future innovation may be compromised by seeking multiple markets. - It is one of the most expensive products on the market (but with very high functionality). - There is only moderate customer satisfaction, in terms of product quality. - IBM is not known as a business application software company, and this is the only business application product that IBM markets.
+- Contracts and negotiations are more challenging for clients now that Maximo is owned by IBM. - There are client concerns about the relationship with the vendor. - A specialized version is required for transmission and distribution operations. - It is one of the most expensive products on the market (but with very high functionality). - There is only moderate customer satisfaction in terms of product quality. - IBM is not known as a business application software company, and has limited business application products in the market.